Saturday, April 20, 2013

 From the Jessica Lal case to terror cases to corruption to rape, the two systems implicated in every instance are the police and the courts.
 They have to be fixed from the district level up, so that justice is available easily, quickly and cheaply to every Indian citizen.

-What we have now is a situation where people don’t even stop to help victims of road accidents, because they are so afraid of getting dragged into police and court matters.
+What we have now, because of our frightening police and courts, is a situation where people don’t even stop to help victims of road accidents, because they are so afraid of getting dragged into police and court matters.
 This happened with the Delhi rape victim too: she was lying on the side of the road where she and her friend had been thrown out of the bus, until the police reached.
 Meanwhile people drove past, but no one stopped.

 The absence of justice is sapping us of our humanity.
 It is leading to public fear on one hand, and mob justice on the other.
 Different groups with their own ideas of what is right and what is wrong are trying to dispense their own justice.
 Khap panchayats in Haryana have one idea, the Ram Sene in Mangalore has another, the chap who slapped Sharad Pawar may have a third, the one who slapped Prashant Bhushan may have a fourth.
 And so on.
 This is dangerous for India.